 Where to hear music on Massachusetts Avenue

 This sprawling venue is one of America's leading rock clubs, and a major player on the national and local music scene.
 A Middle Eastern restaurant as well as a club, it was the nurturing ground for Boston's alternative and indie music scenes, beginning in the mid-1980s in the smaller Upstairs room.
 'Downstairs' was added later and, like many of Boston's basement clubs, was once a bowling alley.
 In the restaurant, musicians play the Corner without a cover charge, and in keeping with the Middle Eastern theme, there are also belly dancers.
 ZuZu, the venue's newest addition, sits in-between Upstairs and Downstairs, offering food, hip DJ nights and bands.

-This delightfully dive-y Central Square haunt offers everything from bring-your-ax blues jams (Sundays/Wednesdays) to singer-songwriter open mics (Mondays).
+This delightfully dive-y Central Square haunt offers everything from bring-your-ax blues jams to singer-songwriter open mics (Mondays).
 A well-stocked jukebox fills in during quieter moments at the bar, which draws a diverse clientele ranging from twentysomethings to grizzled barflies.
 The one Cantab constant throughout is high-quality musicianship and an undeniably unpretentious vibe.

-The spiritual forefather of Greater Boston's thriving Irish pub business, the Plough has been going for some 30 years.
-In the daytime, it offers the best pub grub in town.
+The Plough has been going strong for more than three decades.
+In the daytime, it offers some of the best pub grub in town.
 At night, the tiny bar is transformed into a hotbed of clashing elbows and live music.
 Your chances of meeting a novelist just went up by 90%.

 A short walk from Harvard Square, this diminutive basement bar puts on a jam-packed program of shows.
 The beauty of the Lizard Lounge is that there is no stage.
 Instead, bands perform on a well-worn rug—the only delineation between audience and performer.
 The musical fare runs the gamut from rock and folk to Americana, along with the odd Boston Opera Underground performance.
-There's great food too, served in the Lounge early on, and all night up in the Cambridge Common restaurant.
+There's great food too, served all night up in the Cambridge Common restaurant.